Does A Gas Fireplace Need A Chimney? +9 More Burning Questions

 Although a traditional brick chimney may work, you don’t necessarily need a chimney in the classic sense for a gas fireplace.
 What you do need in place is a ventilation system, like Class A Flue or B-vent.

 - Class A flue is the highest quality flue on the market.
 It lasts longer; and it’s safer.
 All of Acucraft’s custom gas fireplaces, blaze fireplaces, and wood-burning fireplaces use this.
-(For example Acucraft’s Signature Series.)
+(For example Acucraft’s Blaze Series.)

 - B-vent is a more affordable and easily sourced option that works by exhausting combustion by-products to the outdoors using either a liner or a single pipe installed inside the chimney.
 This type of ventilation competes with other appliances in your home for combustible air.
-(For example Acucraft’s Blaze Series.)
+(For example Acucraft’s Signature Series.)

 Acucraft’s gas fireplaces are always installed with a new flue system, including either a B-vent or a class-A flue system.
 Request information from our fireplace advisors to learn more about each.